joostlek/crownstone-lib-python-cloud/README.md

 sphere = cloud.spheres.find('MySphere')
 await sphere.locations.sync()
 ```
-For the presence tracking, an advanded algorithm detects whenever a user is on a specific location.<br>
+For the presence tracking, an advanced algorithm detects whenever a user is on a specific location.<br>
 The presence is saved for each location in a list.
 The list contains names of the people who are present.<br>
 To print the present people list:
 ```python